files and settings

 SEQUENCE

 Images prepared for interlacing should be in the order you want them to be revealed in the lenticular moving left to right.
 If there is a desire for a particular image to be visible as a viewer is standing directly in front of the work label it with the word CENTER, if you had 3 frames it would look like: name1.tif, name2-center.tif, name3.tif.
-Three dimensional image sequences should be numbered from low to high as the camera (real or virtual) passes before the object from left to right.
+Three dimensional image sequences should be numbered from low to high as the camera (real or virtual) moves from left to right.

 VIEWING DISTANCE